International Electrotechnical Vocabulary

-The International Electrotechnical Vocabulary (IEV) serves to promote the global unification of terminology in the field of electrotechnology, electronics and telecommunications.
-It is developed by IEC Technical Committee 1 (Terminology), and published as both the IEC 60050 series of standards and online as the Electropedia.
+The International Electrotechnical Vocabulary (IEV) is a managed list of terms and definitions organized by the International Electrotechnical Commission (IEC), which is grouped in classes.
+It serves to promote the global unification of terminology in the field of electrotechnology, electronics and telecommunications.
+It is developed by the IEC Technical Committee 1 (Terminology), and published as both the IEC 60050 series of standards and online as the Electropedia.
 The Electropedia database contains English and French definitions for more than 22 000 concepts, and provides terms in up to 18 other languages.

 Structure

 The IEV entries are categorised in 9 classes, which group the vocabulary into several subject areas.
 The names of the classes are as follows: